freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

 #. **Optional: Save a backup.**
    If you want to save a backup of the *Application Server* (for example, to reinstall SecureDrop in the future using the same onion address), follow our :doc:`backup guidelines <backup_and_restore>`.
-Once the backup has been created, you can move it onto an encrypted device, such as a LUKS-encrypted drive.
+Once the backup has been created, you can move it onto an encrypted drive, such as a LUKS-encrypted USB flash drive.
 You will also require a backup of the *Submission Private Key* found on the *SecureDrop Workstation*.

-   If you do not require a server backup, you may choose to download specific submissions, and store them in a secure manner (such as on an encrypted drive).
+   If you do not require a server backup, you may choose to download specific submissions, and store them in a secure manner (such as on an encrypted USB flash drive).
 #. **Optional: Delete submissions on the server.**
    Log into the *Journalist Workstation* and delete all sources to take advantage of SecureDrop's secure deletion properties.
 Note that depending on the